great-lakes-ai-lab/NBS-Predictor-MVP/README.md

 4. **Push to the branch**: Push your changes to your fork on GitHub.
 5. **Create a new Pull Request**: Submit a pull request to our master branch with a clear list of what you've done.
 Please follow the pull request template provided.

-Before submitting a pull request, please make sure to review the [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.
+Before submitting a pull request, please make sure to review the [contributing guidelines](CONTRIBUTING.md) for detailed information on how to contribute.

 Issues can be reported using the GitHub issue tracker.
 We ask that you please look for any related issues before submitting a new one to avoid duplicates.